 Giovanni Capoccia 30:00

-Well, this is another matter on which things are very unclear, because you’re at there is a clear difference between brothers of Italy on the one hand and Slovenian, Berlusconi on the other hand for different reasons, between them but both are a much, let’s say more lenient and much more pro putting then then Maloney is on the matter of the Ukrainian invasion.
-So, as I said before, on many issues, as it often happens with radical right party campaigns.
-Let me say that again, as I said before, on many on many issues, Maloney has been quite vague or quite elusive.
-This is not uncommon for radical right, parties a campaign style.
-But on this issue of the support for Ukraine against puddings invasion, she has been very, very clear.
-Now, we should note that this is also a slight change, because in the past, she had also shown some signs of, let’s say, in a least abstract endorsement of Putin, but on this matter, and in the recent couple of years, she’s been much more distant from him, than Berlusconi, and Salvini.
-And I think this position is credible, because among the other places where she expressed it, she’s also expressed it in the CPAC conference of us conservatives, where she was invited a few weeks ago, she actually opened her speech with that point.
-She also added at the end, probably, to sweeten the pill that this was somehow connected with the withdrawal of American troops from Afghanistan ordered by Biden, then, of course has nothing to do with that.
-But she did say to American conservatives, the American CPAC conservatives, that something else than the real conservatives, that she would support Ukraine.
-As you mentioned, this is not the position of civilian Berlusconi.
-Berlusconi has a this long standing personal friendship with Putin and came up with that statement about Putin’s intention, which is simply ludicrous.
-And I think his team had done what they could to kind of circumscribe it and qualify it and take it back.
+Well, this is another matter on which things are very unclear, because you’re right, there is a clear difference between Brothers of Italy, on the one hand, and Salvini, Berlusconi on the other hand, for different reasons but both are much, let’s say, more lenient and much more pro Putin than Meloni is, on the matter of the Ukrainian invasion.
+As I said before, on many issues, as it often happens with radical right party campaigns, Meloni has been quite vague, quite elusive.
+This is not uncommon for radical right parties’ campaign style.
+But on this issue of the support for Ukraine against Putin’s invasion, she has been very, very clear.
+Now, we should note that this is also a slight change, because in the past, she had also shown some signs of, let’s say, at least an endorsement of Putin, but on this matter, and in the recent couple of years, she’s been much more distant from him than Berlusconi and Salvini.
+And I think this position is credible, because among the other places where she expressed it, she’s also expressed it in the CPAC conference of US conservatives, where she was invited a few weeks ago.
+She actually opened her speech with that point.
+She also added at the end, probably, to sweeten the pill that this was somehow connected with the withdrawal of American troops from Afghanistan ordered by Biden, that of course has nothing to do with it.
+But she did say to American conservatives, the American CPAC conservatives, therefore something else than the real conservatives, that she would support Ukraine.
+As you mentioned, this is not the position of Silvio Berlusconi.
+Berlusconi has this long-standing personal friendship with Putin and came up with that statement about Putin’s intentions, which is simply ludicrous.
+And I think his team has done what they could to kind of circumscribe it and qualify it and take it back.
 But obviously, the damage was done.
-Whether these positions will matter in terms of keeping the coalition together, should for example, the situation of the war works, and all of a sudden, or when we reach a decision point about the renewing the sanctions and so on.
-It’s another open question.
+Whether these positions will matter in terms of keeping the coalition together, should, for example, the situation of the war worsen all of a sudden, or when we reach a decision point about renewing the sanctions, is another open question.
 So it’s not clear.
 My impression is that at the end of the day, Salvini and Berlusconi will come around.
 But this is a complete speculation.
-It’s very early to say,
+It’s very early to say.

 Dominic Bowen 32:43

-No, I appreciate that analysis, that’s very relevant.
+I appreciate that analysis, that’s very relevant.
 Certainly a topic we can explore in another conversation.
-But thank you very much for coming on the podcast today and providing some great insight onto the current political situation in Italy.
+But thank you very much for coming on The International Risk Podcast today and providing some great insight onto the current political situation in Italy.

 Giovanni Capoccia 32:55